Plant Futures Monika Seyfried

 foto5

 As the future conditions change around us, as the sun shines more or less, as the clouds roll in and out, as the rain pours down or waits, breathless, for a gust of wind to sweep a shift in the weather, how will this one plant experience those changes?
-The lines that sprawl out from any climate model give us an intangible range of possible futures.
-Each line determines our future everyday landscapes and experiences, the pops of colour that burst from buds, the shape of a petal in the spring of 2100.
+Findings suggest that flowers could shrink due to rising temperatures or change their scent due to air pollutants.
+One of the most interesting findings was that petal colors might change from increased sun exposure.

 Credits: